JuliaLang/julia/doc/src/manual/performance-tips.md

 The second form is also often better style and can lead to more code reuse.

-This pattern is used in several places in the standard library.
+This pattern is used in several places in Julia Base.
 For example, see `hvcat_fill` in [`abstractarray.jl`](https://github.com/JuliaLang/julia/blob/master/base/abstractarray.jl), or the [`fill!`](@ref) function, which we could have used instead of writing our own `fill_twos!`.